temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 - type in the ID of the TSA.SERVICE record for which COB has to be run.
 The id can be either group specific id (eg: COB-1, COB-001) , company specific id (eg: COB-GB0010001) or COB.
 Important: currently the platform can handle 20 agents at max, including the online services.

+To get a better understanding of what happens when COB is triggered please refer to [THIS](http://documentation.temenos.cloud/home/techguides/trigger-cob.html) user guide.

 <br>
 </br>